-At the Council meeting on transport, telecommunications and energy held on 8-9 June 2017, Member States generally welcomed the Commission proposals, and its efforts to clarify existing rules and step up enforcement measures.
-The Working Party on Land Transport started its work on the proposal in June, and a progress report of the Estonian Presidency was published on 23 November 2017.
+In the Council, the Working Party on Land Transport started its work on the proposal in June 2017, and a progress report of the Estonian Presidency was published on 23 November 2017.
 The presidency indicated a desire to introduce some flexibility in the distribution of weekly rest periods and insisted on the necessity for the driver to return home regularly.

-At the Council meeting on transport, telecommunications and energy held on 4-5 December 2017, Ministers welcomed the progress report.
-On rest time proposals, many delegations agreed with the direction taken and advocated a quicker roll-out of smart tachographs in EU fleets.
+At the Council meeting on transport, telecommunications and energy held on 4-5 December 2017, many delegations agreed with the direction taken on rest time proposals and advocated a quicker roll-out of smart tachographs in EU fleets.
 Divergent views persisted on the flexibility needed for operators, on the one hand, and drivers, on the other.

-The Bulgarian Presidency examined draft compromises between January and May 2018, sorting out as many technical issues as possible to prepare common ground.
-It published its progress report on 30 May 2018.
-Concerning the Driving Time Regulation, it proposed to increase the flexibility for driving and rest times in exceptional situations, for instance when a driver has to reach the employer's base or his residence.
-It also modified the list of optional national exemptions, to include remote areas not attached to the mainland and suggested the Commission assess the situation of third-country operators, to avoid competitive advantages.
-Regarding the Tachograph Regulation, the presidency compromise proposed to specify the obligation to enter border-crossing information into tachographs that do not provide this information automatically, giving some flexibility to the driver to comply with this obligation.
+The subsequent Bulgarian Presidency examined draft compromises between January and May 2018 and published its progress report on 30 May 2018.
+Regarding the Tachograph Regulation, the presidency compromise proposed to specify the obligation to enter border-crossing information into tachographs that do not provide this information automatically.
 It also suggested making it compulsory for newly registered vehicles to install the second version of tachographs, the first version being introduced in 2019.
-Delegations had diverging views on the retrofitting of vehicles already in circulation, such as which tachograph categories should be in the first wave of retrofitting and the time schedule for the second wave.
-At the Council meeting on transport, telecommunications and energy on 7 June 2018, building on its progress report, the Bulgarian Presidency took stock of the progress achieved on the legislative file.
-It could not reach a general approach.
+At the Council meeting on transport, telecommunications and energy on 7 June 2018, the Bulgarian Presidency took stock of the progress achieved on the legislative file but could not reach a general approach.

-The subsequent Austrian Presidency started by marking out the work to be done with a view to reaching a political agreement at the Council meeting in early December 2018.
-It drew up several compromise agreements, which were discussed from October 2018.
-On 12 November 2018, the Ministers of Transport of the Road Alliance5 met in Brussels to pay tribute to the work carried out by the Austrian Presidency, and reiterated their unchanged political priorities on the legislative proposals concerning social and market rules in the RTS.
+The subsequent Austrian Presidency drew up several compromise agreements, which were discussed from October 2018.
+On 12 November 2018, the Ministers of Transport of the Road Alliance3 met in Brussels to pay tribute to the work carried out by the Austrian Presidency, and reiterated their unchanged political priorities on the legislative proposals concerning social and market rules in the RTS.
 In their statement, the ministers of the Road Alliance insisted on the importance of the fight against unfair competition and the rapid introduction of smart tachographs.
-They stated their commitment to propose legislation that would improve the living and working conditions of drivers and their safety.
 The Road Alliance noted that driving and rest rules, and regular return to the driver's state of establishment were still open issues.

 At the Council meeting on transport, telecommunications and energy on 3 December 2018, the Council agreed its general approach on this proposal as well as on the two other linked proposals concerning the social reform of road haulage.
 To improve enforcement of the rules and registration of vehicles' border crossings and localisation of loading/unloading operations, all vehicles carrying out international transport would be fitted with a smart tachograph by the end of 2024.
-The general approach strives to improve drivers' working conditions, by giving them the possibility to return to their place of residence at least every four weeks or at the end of the third week on the road, in cases where they have taken two consecutive reduced weekly rests.
+The general approach strived to improve drivers' working conditions, by giving them the possibility to return to their place of residence at least every four weeks or at the end of the third week on the road, in cases where they have taken two consecutive reduced weekly rests.
 Moreover, drivers should take their regular weekly rest outside their cabin.
-Reduced weekly rest (less than 45 hours) could be taken in the cabin, provided the vehicle was stationary and that it had suitable facilities.
-Council's approach gives more flexibility in organising drivers' work over four-week periods.
+Reduced weekly rest (less than 45 hours) could be taken in the cabin, provided the vehicle is stationary and that the driver has access to suitable facilities.
+The Council's approach gave more flexibility in organising drivers' work over four-week periods.
 Each four consecutive weeks, drivers would have to take a minimum of four weekly rest periods, of which at least two would be regular ones.